 A TIMELESS CLASSIC FOR TODAY’S FOOD INDUSTRY

 Date paste has been consumed for millennia in a variety of foods around the world.
-Today, date paste is used in the food industry as a filling for pastries and biscuits, and as a healthier substitute for sugar in cereals, puddings, baked goods, energy bars, ice cream and confections.
+Today, they’re used in the food industry as a filling for pastries and biscuits, and as a healthier substitute for sugar in cereals, puddings, baked goods, energy bars, ice cream and confections.
 Date paste also adds flavor and sweetness to salad dressings, marinades, glazes and smoothies.

 A WELCOME ADDITION

-Date paste improves the taste of the foods it helps make, with notes of caramel, brown sugar and vanilla.
-It also has an amazing nutritional profile.
-As a replacement for sucrose, date paste adds important minerals, vitamins, fiber and healthful plant compounds called phenolics.
+Date paste improves the taste of foods it helps make, with notes of caramel, brown sugar and vanilla.
+It also has an amazing nutrition profile.
+As a replacement for sucrose, date paste adds important minerals, vitamins, fiber and healthful plant compounds called phenolic.